Saved (Ty Dolla Sign song)

 "Saved" is a song by American singer Ty Dolla Sign included on his debut studio album, Free TC (2015), and features American rapper E-40.
 The track was released on October 16, 2015, as the third single from the album.
 It was written by its performers alongside Glenda Proby, Bobby Brackins, and its producers DJ Mustard and Twice as Nice.
 The official music video for "Saved" was released on November 16, 2015.
 It was directed by Elliott Sellers.

 "Saved" peaked at number 81 on the Billboard Hot 100, and received platinum certification by the Recording Industry Association of America (RIAA).
-Critics mainly praised the song's production.

 Background

 "Saved" was written by Ty, E-40, Glenda Proby, Bobby Brackins, and its producers DJ Mustard and Twice as Nice.
 Ty and E-40 previously collaborated on the tracks "Chitty Bang" and "That's Right".
 In 2015, after releasing "Only Right", "Blasé" and "When I See Ya" off his debut studio album, Free TC, Ty released "Saved" as the third official single (second sent to radio) of the album on October 16, 2015.
 Free TC was released on November 13, 2015.